rameshrajdhital/third-demo/README.md

 # third-demo
-This is my thirs git repository
+This is my thirs git Repository.
+Author- Rameshraj Dhital